lewdry/ldblog/index.md

 Hi, I’m Lewis, an undercover librarian living on Dharawal land in New South Wales.

-I have over a decade of experience in delivering human-centred information and technology solutions in interesting organisations.
+I have over a decade of experience in delivering human-centred information and technology solutions in interesting places.

 <img src="{{ '/assets/images/lewis.webp' | relative_url }}" alt="Lewis levitates" style="width: 80%; display: block; margin: 0 auto;">